Josef Newgarden: Karting

-Newgarden's first race vehicle was a motorized scooter purchased at a skate shop in Hendersonville, Tennessee.
+According to an interview on The Dale Jr. Download, Newgarden's first race vehicle was a motorized scooter purchased at a skate shop in Hendersonville, Tennessee.
 In 2001, Newgarden competed in events across the country.
 After a year of this, his father purchased a kart.

 When he was 13, he and his family ventured outside of Tennessee to find a competitive kart racing environment.
-This led Newgarden to a kart racing facility in New Castle, Indiana that had recently been launched by IndyCar driver Mark Dismore.
-In an order to stay efficient with funding, Newgarden focused on local and regional championships rather than competing nationally.
+This led Newgarden to a kart racing facility in New Castle, Indiana, that had recently been launched by IndyCar driver Mark Dismore.
+In order to stay efficient with funding, Newgarden focused on local and regional championships rather than competing nationally.

 In his first year of karting (2005), Newgarden finished 2nd and 3rd in the Kart Racers of America (KRA) Junior Can Championship.
 He also competed in the TAG world championships that year in the junior division, securing the title.

 2006 was his most successful year in karting; he secured two championships in the KRA Junior Can division and repeated as the TAG World Champion in the junior division.

-He went on to compete in junior car racing in 2007 but returned to karting several times, racing in the highly competitive Robo-Pong 200 at New Castle Motorsports Park multiple times over the next few years.
+He went on to compete in junior car racing in 2007, but returned to karting several times, racing in the highly competitive Robo-Pong 200 at New Castle Motorsports Park multiple times over the next few years.
 He won the 200-mile endurance race twice, with both successes coming with members of the Dismore family as his teammates (Mark Dismore Sr in 2011 and Mark Dismore Jr in 2013).